A Classical Education for the 21st Century

 Westminster ensures that students are exposed to the highest standards of human achievement in the various subjects under study.
 As noted above, the English / Language Arts program is literature based, with students reading several works of high quality literature each year, including important works from the past as well as more recent classics.
 Required summer reading expands students’ exposure to challenging, meaningful literature.
 Westminster’s history program takes students on an in-depth journey through the history of Western Civilization, with exciting readings and lively class discussions on the cultural achievements and challenges of earlier peoples and the means they found to meet those challenges.
 Both of these core areas of study are rich in opportunities to explore “the human condition” and develop imagination, understanding, compassion, and a keen moral sense.
 Math and science classes are comprehensive, detailed, “hands-on,” and designed to lead to greater depth of understanding as the student progresses through the grades.
 In addition to providing a link to classical learning and broadening their cultural horizons, Westminster’s inclusion of French and Latin ensures a life-long boost in understanding the meaning, etymology, and proper usage of the English language.
 Exposure to and participation in the arts offers a vital avenue for self-expression and connection as well as an admirable breadth of cultural knowledge.
 Many public speaking and performance opportunities build confidence, poise, and pride in presentation.
 Daily physical education and team athletics foster well-being and strengthen character.
 The daily emphasis on kindness, good manners, respect, and responsibility prepares students for positive relationships and individual achievement in a diverse and challenging world.
 Finally, numerous enriching field trips and opportunities for celebration and fun round out the student’s expanding sense of life’s possibilities.

 Westminster School stands out from both public and private schools, holding high the standard of a classical education for the 21stcentury.
 Westminster’s adherence to time-tested educational principles in no way limits its commitment to meeting the needs of modern families and preparing children for a challenging and unpredictable future.
 Indeed, the principles of a classical education provide the best known means for doing just that.
 There is no magic bullet, quick fix, or easy road to becoming a thoroughly well-rounded, knowledgeable, capable, confident person of good character.
-But, there is a proven way, and Westminster School stands by its 54-year history of delivering a classical education in a nurturing, forward-looking environment.
+But, there is a proven way, and Westminster School stands by its over six-decade history of delivering a classical education in a nurturing, forward-looking environment.
 The achievements of our graduates, both academic and personal, testify to the effective and lasting influence of this rich, carefully designed, and well-implemented approach to education.